-- All the students admitted to engineering programs shall have to undergo Internship-II of 08 weeks during the second and third year of their Engineering studies. - During the intervening period of the IV & V semesters and VI & VII semesters, students shall be ready for industrial experience.
-Therefore, they shall choose to undergo 8 weeks Internship involving Innovation / Entrepreneurship/ or short-term (about 2 weeks) societal-related activities and 6 weeks Industry Internship. - iv) Project work evaluation: The evaluation of CIE of the project work shall be based on the progress of the student in the work assigned by the project supervisor, periodically evaluated by him/her together with a department committee constituted for this purpose.
-Seminar presentation, project report, and final oral examination conducted by the project evaluation committee at the department level shall form the SEE of the project work. - v) In the case of other requirements, such as seminar, field work, or comprehensive viva voce, if any, the assessment shall be made as laid down by the DUGC/Academic council. - vi) There shall be no re-examination for any course in the credit system.
+- 11.5.3.1 All the students admitted to engineering programs shall have to undergo Internship-II of 08 weeks during the second and third year of their Engineering studies. - 11.5.3.2 During the intervening period of the IV & V semesters and VI & VII semesters, students shall be ready for industrial experience.
+Therefore, they shall choose to undergo 8 weeks Internship involving Innovation / Entrepreneurship/ or short-term (about 2 weeks) societal-related activities and 6 weeks Industry Internship. - 11.5.4 Project work evaluation: The evaluation of CIE of the project work shall be based on the progress of the student in the work assigned by the project supervisor, periodically evaluated by him/her together with a department committee constituted for this purpose.
+Seminar presentation, project report, and final oral examination conducted by the project evaluation committee at the department level shall form the SEE of the project work. - 11.5.5 In the case of other requirements, such as seminar, field work, or comprehensive viva voce, if any, the assessment shall be made as laid down by the DUGC/Academic council. - 11.5.6 There shall be no re-examination for any course in the credit system.
 However, students - who have abstained from attending CIE or SEE without valid reasons ("N" grade), or - who have failed (F grade) to meet the minimum passing standards prescribed for CIE and/or SEE or - who have been detained for shortage of attendance or who have withdrawn (W grade) who have dropped any course shall be required to re-register for such course(s) and go through CIE and SEE again and obtain a grade equal to or better than "P" Grade in each case. - While such students should re-register for the same course(s) if core, they can re-register for the alternative course(s) from among the elective courses, as the case may be.
 The re-registration shall be possible when the particular course is offered again either in a main (Odd/Even) or summer semester.